vibha-yganji/student-vibha/_posts/2024-04-18-data_structure_write_up_IPYNB_2_.md

 *Show algorithms and preparation for predictions.*

-- A Decision Tree classifier was used to predict the probability of stroke.
+- A Decision Tree classifier was used to predict the probability of stroke after fitting the model to my dataset.

 <img src = "https://i.ibb.co/jVX2ddn/Screenshot-2024-04-24-at-7-55-27-AM.png">
 <img src = "https://i.ibb.co/qNBb6nv/Screenshot-2024-04-24-at-7-57-10-AM.png">